nytimes/covid-19-data/README.md

 * New York

 All cases for the five boroughs of New York City (New York, Kings, Queens, Bronx and Richmond counties) are assigned to a single area called New York City.
 There is a large jump in the number of deaths on April 6th due to switching from data from New York City to data from New York state for deaths.
-We are not currently including the probable deaths reported by New York City.
+The number of deaths in New York City also includes probable deaths reported by the New York City health department.

 For all New York state counties, starting on April 8th we are reporting deaths by place of fatality instead of residence of individual.
 There were no new deaths reported by the state on April 17th or April 18th.